tech-sam/TicTacToe/README.md

 # Tictactoe

-Welcome to the TicTacToe Game Processor, an Elixir Phoenix API that manages a TicTacToe game, allowing any type of client and providing a common interface for them to play a game.
+Welcome to the TicTacToe Game Processor, an Elixir Phoenix API that manages a TicTacToe game.
+The App allows any type of client and provides a common interface to play a game.

 ## Main Technology stack